-- 1. Measure and record (RD[05]- perindividual): - transectMeter the location along the transect (0-799 m) at which the individual is perpendicular; meter 0=SW corner, 200=NW, 400=NE, 600=SE.
+1. Measure and record (RD[05]- perindividual):

+transectMeter - the location along the transect (0-799 m) at which the individual is perpendicular; meter 0=SW corner, 200=NW, 400=NE, 600=SE.
 Use the permanent markers or labeled flags and tape, or the laser rangefinder in HD mode (preferred method) to determine the transect meter.
+The tolerance for transectMeter is +/- 2m along the transect to account for topography and distance from the nearest GPS point that may make greater precision difficult at some locations.

-Note: if transectMeter = 0, 200, 400, or 600 AND directionFromTransect = Left, that is, if the individual/patch is to the outside of one of the transect corners, a decimal point must be include included to indicate which side of the corner the location is measured from (e.g. 199.9/L ok; 200.01/L ok; 200/L not ok)
+Note: if transectMeter = 0, 200, 400, or 600 AND directionFromTransect = Left, that is, if the individual/patch is to the outside of one of the transect corners, a decimal point must be included to indicate which side of the corner the individual/patch is measured from (e.g., 199.9/L ok; 200.01/L ok; 200/L not ok).
+If directionFromTransect = Right, transectMeter must $\geq 1$ m from a corner (e.g., 199 or 201, not 199.1-200.9) or the location will violate the minimum 1 meter from transect on the adjacent side.

 - directionFromTransect Direction (right or left) of individual from transect, when transect is walked in a clockwise direction - ninetyDegreeDistance Perpendicular distance from transect to the tagged corner of the selected patch (in meters).
-Use a laser rangefinder (1/2 foot accuracy) in HD mode or tape measure.
+Use a laser rangefinder (15 cm accuracy) in HD mode or tape measure.
+Acceptable tolerance for perpendicular distance is +/- 1 m provided the minimum distance of 1 meter from the transect is met.
+It is anticipated, however, that at most locations +/- 30 cm precision is attainable.